 Once the butter is evenly spread, bring the legs back together to close the entrance to the cavity and tie with string.

 Roughly chop up some root vegetables to sit in the base of the roasting tin to act as a rack for the chicken.
-I used carrot and onions.
-Then carefully transfer the prepared chicken onto the vegetable rack.
+Carefully transfer the prepared chicken onto the vegetable rack.

 After the chicken is well rested, remove the foil and transfer the chicken to a carving board.
 Carve with a sharp knife and serve.